Ouxsoft/LHTML/docs/README.md

 ```

 ### Custom Elements
 LHTML5 design encourages the creation of custom elements over building a processing tree consisting of large nested logical elements that are difficult to maintain.
-The document allow for the use of custom elements that are not defined in the HTML5 spec.
+The document allows for the use of custom elements that are not defined in the HTML5 spec.

 #### Example
 The following shows an example of an unparsed document containing a few custom elements.
 This document would not be suitable to send to a site visitor's web browser without having been pass through to a parser.